jaimejim/jaimejim.github.io/_posts/1921-02-19-bambino-mio-divino.markdown

 ## O mio Signore!

-The happy life I remembered from barely few hours ago somehow becomes a bitter drink when being remembered, so the body learns not to remember.
-I prepared mentally for the worst, which is a child with cerebral palsy and dedicated care for his whole life.
-I am not ready to go into that yet, as we still do not know the extend of the injury.
-I know the statistics, that 1 to 4 in a thousand births suffer hypoxia, that half of those babies die and that if your baby is not on the "mild" hypoxia group he has poor chances of a normal life.

 Reading about the topic in this situation does not help.
 Normally the more information the better, and while I think it might be useful to know about the machines that help your baby and even about the medical terms, it is not good to enter the statistical realm.
 It feels like a madman's lottery.
 It is better to focus on every moment, little by little.
 Focus on your wife/husband focus on finding some relief of the pain, take drugs to relax you have to, force yourself to eat if you have to.
 Focus on your baby, talk to him, whisper words and caress him.
 I read him [Æsop fables](https://www.gutenberg.org/files/19994/19994-h/19994-h.htm), sang and told him what was going on.

 If you have to know, please ask your doctor, I am just writing from the point of view of a suffering father, I am no doctor, no nothing.
 I just read literature I should not read in this situation.